thangadurairajapandiyan/notes/azure-devops/basics.md

 pipelineid --> For each pipeline created in azure devops organization one unique id will be assigned and it will be a number (eg: 2)

-** To Get the pipeline details** curl -d '{"definition":{"id":"3"}}' -H "Content-type: application/json" -X POST -u vigneshsweekaran:AZP_TOKEN https://dev.azure.com/vigneshsweekaran/test/_apis/pipelines/2/runs?api-version=6.0-preview.1
+** To Get the pipeline details** curl -X GET -u vigneshsweekaran:AZP_TOKEN https://dev.azure.com/vigneshsweekaran/test/_apis/pipelines/2/runs/76?api-version=6.0-preview.1

 username --> can be anything